pmunts/muntsos/README.txt

     problems.
 Note that this libgpiod is newer than that in Debian 12 (Bookworm), including Raspberry Pi OS.

+-   17 February 2025 -- Upgraded the .Net Runtime to 9.0.2.
+Upgraded the
+    Raspberry Pi kernel to 6.6.78.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development